Central Limit Type Theorem and Large Deviation Principle for Multi-Scale McKean-Vlasov SDEs: Proof of large deviation principle

 \subsection{A priori estimates}

-We first show the existence and uniqueness of solutions with some uniform estimates to the skeleton equation (\ref{skeleton}). \begin{lemma} Under the assumptions ${\mathbf{A\ref{A1}}}$ and (\ref{h5}), for any $x\in\RR^n$ and $h\in\mathcal{H}_0$, there exists a unique solution to (\ref{skeleton}) satisfying
+In this subsection, we show the existence and uniqueness of solutions with some uniform estimates to the skeleton equation (\ref{skeleton}). \begin{lemma} Under the assumptions ${\mathbf{A\ref{A1}}}$ and (\ref{h5}), for any $x\in\RR^n$ and $h\in\mathcal{H}_0$, there exists a unique solution to (\ref{skeleton}) satisfying

 \end{lemma} \begin{proof} Set $\bar{b}^{\mu}(x)=\bar{b}(x,\mu)$ and $\sigma^{\mu}_{h}(x)=\sigma(x,\mu)P_1\dot{h}$.
 Note that $P_1$ is a projection operator, thus $\|P_1\|\leq 1$.
 Then for any $x,y\in\RR^n$,